jamesplease/redux-resource/docs/introduction/core-concepts.md

 ### Lists

 Often, applications need to keep track of ordered groupings of resources.
-In Resourceful Redux, this is done through a concept named "lists."
+In Redux Resource, this is done through a concept named "lists."

 Lists in your store are an array of resource IDs.
 A resource's lists might look like the following: